Selective estrogen receptor modulator

-Selective estrogen receptor modulators (SERMs), also known as estrogen receptor agonist/antagonists (ERAAs), are a class of drugs that act on the estrogen receptor (ER).
-A characteristic that distinguishes these substances from pure ER agonists and antagonists (that is, full agonists and silent antagonists) is that their action is different in various tissues, thereby granting the possibility to selectively inhibit or stimulate estrogen-like action in various tissues.
+Selective estrogen receptor modulators (SERMs), also known as estrogen receptor agonists/antagonists (ERAAs), are a class of drugs that act on estrogen receptors (ERs).
+Compared to pure ER agonists–antagonists (e.g., full agonists and silent antagonists), SERMs are more tissue-specific, allowing them to selectively inhibit or stimulate estrogen-like action in various tissues.

 Medical uses

-SERMs are used for various estrogen-related diseases, including treatment of ovulatory dysfunction in the management of infertility, treatment and prevention of postmenopausal osteoporosis, treatment and reduction in risk of breast cancer and treatment of dyspareunia due to menopause.
-SERM is also used in combination with conjugated estrogens indicated for the treatment of estrogen deficiency symptoms, and vasomotor symptoms associated with menopause.
-SERMs are used dependent on their pattern of action in various tissues:
+SERMs are used for various estrogen-related diseases, including treatment of ovulatory dysfunction in the management of infertility treatment, prevention of postmenopausal osteoporosis, treatment and risk reduction of breast cancer, and treatment of dyspareunia due to menopause.
+SERMs are also used in combination with conjugated estrogens indicated for the management of estrogen deficiency symptoms and of vasomotor symptoms associated with menopause.

+SERMs are also being explored for gender-affirming hormone therapy in some non-binary transgender individuals that were assigned male at birth.
+Unlike full estrogen receptor agonists like estradiol which cause the broad development of feminine secondary sex characteristics, SERMs can be used to achieve partial feminization in individuals who wish to develop certain feminine traits such as softer skin and feminine body fat distribution without significant breast growth while avoiding the hypogonadic symptoms associated with the use of puberty blockers alone.
+Unlike bioidentical estrogens, SERMs themselves do not suppress testosterone production by downregulating the HPG axis and therefore are used alongside antiandrogens such as cyproterone acetate or spironolactone, or GnRH agonists.
+The off-label use of SERMs for gender-affirming hormone therapy is still relatively new and uncommon as there is limited research into efficacy including the degree of physical effects and long-term safety.